 Avila Kilmurray is working as a consultant with The Social Change Initiative to support work with the Migrant Learning Exchange Programme and learning on peace building.
 Avila has worked in the community sector and philanthropy in Northern Ireland since 1975.
 She has particular interest in women’s issues and anti-poverty work and was a founder member of the Northern Ireland Women’s Coalition.
 Over the period 1994-2014 Avila was Director of the Community Foundation for Northern Ireland which prioritised support for community action and peace building.
 The Community Foundation managed EU PEACE Programme measures for the re-integration of politically motivated ex-prisoners as well as the victims/survivors of violence.
 It also supported locally-based activism around community issues and areas of social need.
 Avila has written extensively on the contribution that philanthropy can make to social justice, peace building and conflict transformation.
 Between 2014-2016 Avila worked with the Global Fund for Community Foundations to promote its work in developing the infrastructure of community philanthropy in the global South.
 Avila has been with The Social Change Initiative since February 2016.
 Avila is a member of the Working Group on Philanthropy for Social Justice & Peace; the Foundations for Peace Network and is a Board member of Conciliation Resources (UK).

-Ruth joined SCI in April 2016 as Administrative Assistant to the team.
+Ruth joined the SCI team in April 2016 as an Administration and Communications Assistant.
 Her role includes providing administrative support for SCI projects and events, as well as admin support for SCI’s migration work and its fellowship and mentoring programmes.
 Ruth is also responsible for updating and maintaining the SCI website and social media channels, which she regularly creates new content for.
 She has a strong media background and came to SCI from Ulster Television, where she worked for several years within the Broadcast Department as an Editor before moving into the role of Broadcast Scheduler.
-Ruth recently graduated with a BA (Hons) in English Language and Literature through the Open University and is due to graduate in October 2019.
+Ruth recently graduated with a BA (Hons) in English Language and Literature after studying part-time with the Open University.